 Rwanda Mutovu is a newer cooperative, established in 2012 in the Nyamasheke area of Western Rwanda.
 It is in an ideal area with rich soils and not much competition for coffee cherry from farmers.
 Another mill we buy from, Kanzu, is one of the nearest […]

 Guatemala Finca El Pilar is located in the mountainous forests just outside Antigua.
 While it is a working coffee farm, most of the land is dedicated to conservation activities.
 This remarkably well-preserved natural reserve of endemic forest and wildlife is home to more than 130 species of birds.
 They are most well known for their hummingbirds; thriving thanks to a specially designed garden complete with feeders created especially for them.

-elevation: 1760– 1890 meters above sea level
+elevation: 1500 – 1900 meters above sea level

 process: fully washed, patio dried

 UNLESS OTHERWISE NOTED, ALL PRODUCTS REVIEWED BY A TABLE IN THE CORNER OF THE CAFE ARE UNSOLICITED SUBMISSIONS FROM THE PRODUCT MANUFACTURER.
 TO LEARN MORE ABOUT A TABLE IN THE CORNER OF THE CAFE, OUR REVIEW PROCESS, HOW TO SUBMIT PRODUCTS FOR REVIEW, OR SIMPLY TO CONTACT US, PLEASE VISIT OUR ABOUT PAGE

 The Bukeye Rubiziri lot is a remarkable production of mixed bourbon varietals that was processed at the Buhorwa processing station in the East African nation of Burundi.
 It was sourced by Crop to Cup, who began working with the Buhorwa processing station in 2009.
 Hundreds […]